EmidioStani/jira-jmeter/README.md

 Therefore after you download the script (with the resources) just remember to adapt the Crowd configuration (parameter -Jcrowd.host) and that the operation Create User from Crowd expect to have Crowd under the same ip address of Confluence (you can of course change it).

-The script has been executed on Jira 5.1.6 with Jmeter 2.7
+The script has been executed on Jira 5.1.6 with Jmeter 2.7 and on Jira 5.2.8 with Jmeter 2.9